 Ah, the holidays.
 It’s the most wonderful time of the year…except when it comes time to get your children to bed.
 Not surprisingly, January is one of my busiest months!
 The days are shorter, nights are longer (and more exciting!), there are lights, activities, family get-togethers, and more.
 It’s no wonder your children have sleep trouble this time of year!

-Knowing this, you can try to set realistic expectations, and hopefully mitigate some of the potential sleep disasters that come with the holidays and impending travel plans.
+Knowing this, you can try to set realistic expectations, and hopefully mitigate some of the potential holiday sleep disasters that come with impending travel plans.
 If you are visiting relatives that often increases the amount of potential sleep disruptions, as many people do not understand (or remember) the importance of routine with small children.

 Prepare for Travel